sujaudd1n/lexicon/readme.md

 # What is lexicon?

-Lexicon is a repository which contains lexicon that are related to computer science, mathematics, science, privacy, security and anything that is interesting.
+Lexicon is a repository which contains lexicon (word or volabulary) that are related to computer science, mathematics, science, privacy, security and anything that is interesting.
+Though computer science is the main focus.

-## How lexicon is added?
+## How are lexicons added?

 When a good and interesting lexicon found in course, books, article and anywhere that meets the requirement it is added here.
 With lexicon, sources are also provided to learn about that more.

+## Characteristics of Lexicons

+1. Lexicons should not be very common.
+Example: programming, computer, internet, algebra, black hole etc.
+	- This changes from person to person.
+If you find any such words that you think too common, create an issue, we will look into it.
+2. Lexicons should be relevant.

 **NOTE**: Some links of lexicon are yet to be provided.
 And many of lexicons are overlapping.